haveno-dex/haveno-docs/docs/the-project/trade-protocol.md

 !!! info "Remember"
     The payment happens outside of Haveno, which is mostly used to hold the two trader's deposits in escrow and the amount of XMR to be exchanged.

 When the recipient of the payment confirms that they received the money (for example, a bank transfer), they will sign a transaction using the key they received when they added their deposit.
-All this is process is made as simple as needing to click "send payment" after a payment is sent and "payment received", after it's received.
+All this process is made as simple as needing to click "Send Payment" after a payment is sent and "Payment Received", after it's received.

 ## Overview of a trade